mibei001/news/README.md

 virtualenv
 A text  Editor

-Clone this repository to your local computer.
+To Clone this repository to your local computer.
 Ensure you have python3.6 installed in your computer.
 From the terminal navigate to the cloned project folder.
 Create a virtual environment and register for an API key.